scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

     mymap = sunpy.Map(sunpy.AIA_171_IMAGE)
     mymap.peek()

-the output of this command is shown in Fig. :ref:`aiamap`
+the output of this command is shown in Fig. :ref:`aiamap`.

 .. figure:: plotting_ex1.png

-   Default visualisation of a AIAMap. :label:`aiamap`
+   Default visualization of a AIAMap. :label:`aiamap`

-SunPy's visualisation routine are designed to interface as much as possible with matplotlib's pyplot package.
+SunPy's visualization routine are designed to interface as much as possible with matplotlib's pyplot package.
 It is therefore possible to create more complex plots using custom matplotlib commands.

 .. code-block:: python